Spectral Condition for $\mu$P under Width-Depth Scaling: Experiments

-\paragraph{Discussion.} One may notice that under SP the optimal learning rate appears to transfer reasonably well along the depths in our experiments.
+For Muon-Kimi-AdamW, SP can appear to transfer the optimal learning rate reasonably well across depths in Figure~\ref{figures: mup vs sp}(d).
 We attribute this to two factors.
 First, the tested depths are still moderate; as depth increases further, Figure~\ref{figures: mup vs sp}(b) suggests that hidden features eventually diverge, making stable depth scaling under SP infeasible.
 Second, modern architectural components such as LayerNorm~\citep{DBLP:journals/corr/BaKH16-LN} and QKNorm~\citep{DBLP:conf/emnlp/HenryDPC20-qknorm} substantially enhance training stability, partially masking the underlying scaling pathology of SP at practical depths.
-To isolate this effect, we remove LayerNorm layers and repeat the experiments in Appendix~\ref{app: Additional Experimental Details}.
-The results (please see Figure~\ref{figures: mup vs sp-hp-nonLN} in Appendix~\ref{app: Additional Details of HP Transfer Experiments}) show that \emph{SP training becomes unstable and depth-wise HP transfer breaks down, while $\mu$P remains stable even at large depths (up to $L=256$) and continues to exhibit robust HP transfer}.
+To isolate this effect, we remove LayerNorm layers and repeat the depth-scaling experiments in Appendix~\ref{app: Additional Details of Muon-Kimi-AdamW}.
+The results in Figure~\ref{figures: mup vs sp-hp-nonLN} show that SP training becomes unstable and depth-wise HP transfer breaks down, while $\mu$P remains stable even at large depths ($L=256$) and continues to exhibit robust HP transfer.

+We emphasize that this apparent SP depth transfer is not universal.
+Figure~\ref{figures: mup vs sp shampoo} and~\ref{figures: mup vs sp sophia} in Appendix~\ref{app: Additional Experimental Details} show that for Shampoo-AdamW and Sophia, the $\mu$P parameterization gives substantially more reliable depth-wise HP transfer than SP.
+Thus, the Muon-Kimi-AdamW behavior in Figure~\ref{figures: mup vs sp}(d) appears to be a partially masked case, likely aided by normalization and the tested depth range.